 - After your treatment, please closely follow the aftercare advice given to you by your Medical Injector, and please do not apply anything else to the treatment area, unless previously discussed.

-Q: How much downtime is there after treatments?
+Q: How much recovery time is there after treatments?

 A: With any injectables treatment, there is a small risk of bruising, localised bleeding and swelling but you should be able to get on with your day-to-day activities.